Skip to content

 14 │ <!-- /decisions -->

-/replace meeting.md#decisions ← undo buffer: previous state
+/replace meeting.md#decisions ← topic undo: previous state

-/replace meeting.md#action-items ← undo buffer: overwritten
+/replace meeting.md#action-items ← topic undo: overwritten

 /undo ← undoes #action-items, NOT #decisions